Go to JKU Homepage

 Divisions

-The Finance and Accounting division aligns its research activities in the areas of Digital Transformation, Sustainable Development and Finance.
-The focus is on interdisciplinary research with research groups from the technical-scientific, medical and law faculties.
-The aim is to analyze a holistic view on the essential aspects of different transformation processes to the companies, and to share this research and practice within the business school.
+The division of Finance and Accounting aligns its research activities with the areas of Digital Transformation, Sustainable Development and Finance, focusing on interdisciplinary research with research groups in the fields of engineering & natural sciences, medicine and law.
+The goal is to give companies a holistic, integrated perspective of key elements involved in various transformation processes and share research findings with the business community and at the Business School.

-The division Management and Marketing actively contributes impactful and recognized research, high-class teaching and vivid transfer activities in the research areas of Digital Transformation, Sustainable Development and Finance, in addition to contributions in the areas of life science research and leadership of innovation and change processes.
-Start-ups and entrepreneurship in established organizations are seeds for the emergence of new business models, processes and practices, and thus an important prerequisite for ongoing transformation that ensures the competitiveness of innovative regions and companies.
-Technological, economic and social changes detected in time (foresight) and transformations having to be proactively designed and scaled globally act as key challenges.
-At the same time, effective transformation strategies need to be conducted and implemented more and more beyond the borders of the organization (Open Strategy and Innovation).
-The results of these management challenges not only affect individual corporate functions, but all sectors of the economy and society.
+The division Management and Marketing actively contributes to impactful and recognized research, top quality education, and hands-on knowledge sharing in the research areas of Digital Transformation, Sustainable Development, and Finance as well as contributions to life science research, leadership of innovation, and change processes.
+Start-up companies and entrepreneurship at established organizations are the seeds to create new business models, processes, and practices, thereby serving as an important prerequisite to support ongoing transformation which ensures that innovative regions and companies remain competitive.
+The key challenges include identifying technological, economic, and social changes at an early stage, as well as proactively managing and scaling transformation on a global scale.
+In addition, there is a growing need to implement effective transformation strategies that extend outside of the organization (open strategy and innovation).
+The outcome of these management challenges not only affects individual corporate structures, but all sectors of the economy and wider society.

 Michael Tumpel